Plain English

 Dilution

-Dilution happens when a company issues new shares of stock, which spreads ownership across more shares—so your slice of …
+Dilution happens when a company issues new shares of stock, which spreads ownership across more shares and reduces what …

 Dividend

-A dividend is a payment that a company sends to its shareholders—basically, a slice of the company's profits shared with…
+A dividend is a payment that a company makes to its shareholders—basically, a slice of the company's profits distributed…

 Dividend Yield

-Dividend Yield is the annual cash payment a company gives you as a shareholder, expressed as a percentage of the stock's…
+Dividend Yield is the annual dividend payment a company gives you as a percentage of the stock's current price.
+Think of…

 Earnings Call